MichelPescina/FigureFollowerEnv/README.md

 If you need to use the URDF and XACRO files for the four-wheeled omnidirectional robot and the other assets, go ahead, it's in the assets folder.
 It was incredibly cumbersome making those models and if I can leverage some of that work to someone else I'm happy to have been of help.

 ## Thanks
+The code on this repo was a result of a project I was part of during my internship at the IPICyT.
 I want to thank the IPICyT and CONAHCYT for allowing me to participate in this project as well for all the support they provided.
 Also I want to thank Phd.
-Juan Gonzalo Barajas Ramírez, my lab mates and all of the institutions' personel for everything.
+Juan Gonzalo Barajas Ramírez, my lab mates and all of the institutions' personnel for everything.
 Thank You!

 I write this out of my own volition, it's simply something that I felt I needed to do.